___TUMBY-BAY_230105_130_HighRes.12328644030057210575.jpg

 The receival fee for GM canola is slightly higher than non-GM canola due to the additional testing, cleaning processes and separate handling that is required to manage it.

-Accurate declarations are crucial to ensure we can monitor any haloxyfop in our system and maintain market access for South Australian growers’ grain into the premium EU market.
+As we will not receive haloxyfop treated canola, we will continue to require a haloxyfop declaration for all canola deliveries.
+Accurate declarations are crucial to ensure we can maintain market access for SA growers’ grain into the EU market.

 2023/24 pulses receival standards and key changes